Introduction to electricity current: Everyone should know about types of electricity, these are Static Electricity and Current Electricity.

-The word static means that something that is motion less or not changing or in simple words something not moves.
-Means when electricity does gathers at one place is known as Static Electricity.
+The word static means that something that is motionless or not changing or in simple words something not moves.
+Means when electricity does gather at one place is known as Static Electricity.
 When an object is rub against another object static charge will create.
 For example –

-- Take a plastic scale of 15 cm rub it on table then take it to near small pieces of a paper.
+- Take a plastic scale of 15 cm rub it on the table then take it to near small pieces of paper.
 Pieces of paper will stick on the scale.
-Because there were static charge (electricity) generated which attracts these pieces of paper.
+Because there was static charge (electricity) generated which attracts these pieces of paper.

-- When you rub balloon on your head and place it against the wall it sticks.
-Because our head transfers negative charge to the balloon and we know wall is positively charge, so opposite charges attracts each other.
+- When you rub a balloon on your head and place it against the wall it sticks.
+Because our head transfers negative charge to the balloon and we know the wall is positively charged, so opposite charges attract each other.

 When electrons or electric charges move, they carry electrical energy from one place to another and this is known as electric current or current electricity.
 For example –